vlordier/ad-maker/specs/Ad_Storyboard_Design_Agent.md

     - **Feedback Loop**: Incorporate user feedback to iteratively improve the storyboard.
 If a user suggests changes, the system should adapt and regenerate the storyboard accordingly.

 #### **Conditions, Error Handling, and Feedback Loops**:
 - **Validation Errors**: If a scene fails validation, detailed error messages are generated to guide corrections.
+These messages specify the exact issue and suggest possible solutions, allowing users to make precise adjustments.
 - **Retry Logic**: The system uses ReACT to intelligently adjust and retry failed scenes, ensuring efficient error correction.
+This includes automatic adjustments based on error feedback and user input.
+- **Feedback Loops**: Implemented to refine outputs based on user input and platform performance.
+Users can provide feedback on generated content, which is then used to iteratively improve the storyboard.
+This loop ensures that the final product aligns with user expectations and platform requirements.
 - **Feedback Loop**: Incorporate user feedback to iteratively improve the storyboard.
 If a user suggests changes, the system should adapt and regenerate the storyboard accordingly.
 - **Validation Errors**: If a scene fails validation, detailed error messages are generated to guide corrections.
 - **Retry Logic**: The system uses ReACT to intelligently adjust and retry failed scenes, ensuring efficient error correction.